-At Windmill Hill, we recognise that children's early language is fundamental to learning (and becoming a skilled, confident reader) so we provide a range of interventions that concentrate on supporting children's communication development.
+At Windmill Hill Primary, we recognise that children's early language is fundamental to learning so we provide a range of interventions that concentrate on supporting children's communication development.
 These include Talk Boost and Wellcomm.
 We also work closely with external agencies, such as Chatterbug, to support our children with the greatest needs.